Michel Goldman

 Michel Goldman (born 1 January 1955) is a Belgian medical doctor who specialized in internal medicine and immunology.

 Biography

-Michel Goldman graduated as a medical doctor (1978) from Université Libre de Bruxelles (ULB), Belgium, and received his PhD in medical sciences (1981) from Université de Genève, Switzerland.
+Michel Goldman graduated as a medical doctor (1978) from the Université libre de Bruxelles (ULB), Belgium, and received his PhD in medical sciences (1981) from Université de Genève, Switzerland.
 He is board certified in internal medicine (1984) and clinical biology (1993).

-From 1990 to 2008, he heads the Department of Immunology-Hematology-Transfusion at Erasme Hospital in Brussels, and from 2004 to 2009 serves as the first Director of the Institute for Medical Immunology built on the Charleroi campus of ULB, with the support of GSKBiologicals and the Walloon Region.
+From 1990 to 2008, he heads the Department of Immunology-Hematology-Transfusion at Erasmus Hospital in Brussels, and from 2004 to 2009 serves as the first Director of the Institute for Medical Immunology built on the Charleroi campus of ULB, with the support of GSKBiologicals and the Walloon Region.